Kathleen Stock: Controversy over appearance at Oxford Union

+Gender Wars

+On the same day as the Oxford Union speech, Channel 4 broadcast Gender Wars, a documentary featuring Stock as the main representative of the gender-critical side of "the trans issue".
+The documentary centred around an earlier speech Stock made during a debate at the Cambridge Union on the "right to offend," which attracted protests and garnered extensive media coverage at the time.
+The film was criticised for its focus on Stock, but also praised as giving "voice to both sides of the transgender debate".

 The Lesbian Project

 On 9 March 2023, Stock, alongside tennis player Martina Navratilova and writer Julie Bindel, launched The Lesbian Project.
-The group intends to give a non-partisan political voice to UK women who are same-sex attracted.
-It describes its purpose to "highlight and champion the experiences, insights and sensibilities of lesbians in all their diversity".
-Explaining her motivation, Stock said: "Lesbians will always exist but we’re in a crisis in which young lesbians don't want to be associated with the word.
+The purpose of the Lesbian Project, according to Stock, is "to put lesbian needs and interests back into focus, to stop lesbians disappearing into the rainbow soup and to give them a non-partisan political voice."
+Explaining her motivation, Stock said: "Lesbians will always exist but we're in a crisis in which young lesbians don't want to be associated with the word.
 Some of them want to describe themselves as queer and some of them prefer not to see themselves as women but as non-binary."
-The purpose of the Lesbian Project, according to Stock, is "to put lesbian needs and interests back into focus, to stop lesbians disappearing into the rainbow soup and to give them a non-partisan political voice."
-PinkNews said the Lesbian Project is a "group created exclusively for cisgender lesbians – in reaction to trans inclusion in LGBTQ+ spaces", and reported that the launch materials unintentionally used pictures of trans and non-binary people.
+PinkNews said the Lesbian Project was a "group created exclusively for cisgender lesbians – in reaction to trans inclusion in LGBTQ+ spaces".